Unlocking the Promise of the Smart Home

 According to the U.S. Environmental Protection Agency, the average home emits about 5.906 metric tons of carbon each year.
 Consider the large number of service trucks on the road and old appliances in landfills.
-Using proper home performance data, the average home can improve energy efficiency by 30% according to the HERS network which rates over 1 million homes per year for energy efficiency.
+Using proper home performance data, the average home can improve energy efficiency by 30% according to the HERS network which has rated over 3 million homes for energy efficiency.

 Homeowners spend an estimated 60 hours per year on home maintenance-related tasks – often at very inconvenient times.
 That amounts to nearly 1.5 working weeks.
 It is now possible to reduce that with good data and analysis, plus an active link to the homeowners’ service provider(s) providing them the information to better serve the homeowner.

 Plan for big expenses

 According to BankRate, the average homeowner does not have $1,000 to cover an unexpected expense.
 Often, a major expense like a broken AC unit can put a family under major financial stress.
 Real data can be used to predict the remaining lifespan for your equipment and help you plan for the upcoming expense while also reducing the expense.
 Real data can also help to predict and prevent issues that lead to large expenses.